jcumby/PIEFACE/pieface_docs/tutorial.rst

 the calculation only for those CIFs, keeping results for any other files.

 .. warning:: Depending on the parameters chosen (particularly :guilabel:`Fit tolerance`) and complexity of the resulting ellipsoid, calculations can take a number of minutes per CIF file.
-    Fit tolerance should not be reduced below 1E-9 to avoid problems with computational rounding errors
+    Fit tolerance should not be reduced below 1E-9 to avoid problems with computational rounding errors.
+1E-6 should be sufficient for most needs.

 Viewing Results
 ###############